Mangocircle/PrisonPipeline/README.md

 ## Methodology
 The project focuses on Lancaster, CA, examining data related to police encounters and arrests.
 Factors that were considered include race, gender, homelessness, and disability.

 The primary data source used is the 2019 [Los Angeles County Sheriff’s Deputy Contacts in Lancaster dataset](https://www.propublica.org/datastore/dataset/los-angeles-county-sheriffs-deputy-contacts-in-lancaster) from propublica.org.
-Additional demographic data was pulled from (**ADD SOURCE!**).
+Additional demographic data was pulled from the [U.S. Census Bureau](https://www.census.gov/quickfacts/fact/table/lancastercitycalifornia/RHI225222#RHI225222).

 This project is comprised of two parts:
 1. Data Analysis